bbauska/W3Cx-3of5/README.md

 In the above example, please note two things:
 <ol>
-<li>The outline shows an \"Untitled body\" at the root of the hierarchy,</li>
+<li>The outline shows an "Untitled body" at the root of the hierarchy,</li>
 <li>The default size for the H1 and H2 is the same (!).
-Indeed, when we start a \<h1\> inside a \<section\> the browser lowers its default size automatically, as if a new hierarchy level has been added artificially.
+Indeed, when we start a <h1> inside a <section> the browser lowers its default size automatically, as if a new hierarchy level has been added artificially.
 We will discuss this further in the following sections, as we introduce some best practices.</li>
 </ol>

 <h3 id="ch1-3-6">1.3.6 Best Practices When Using Sectioning Elements</h3>